Three Examples of Steroids and Their Biological Significance

 Cortisol: The Stress Hormone

 Cortisol is a glucocorticoid steroid hormone produced by the adrenal cortex.
-Also, often referred to as the "stress hormone," it is released in response to stress, low blood sugar, and inflammation.
+Often referred to as the "stress hormone," it is released in response to stress, low blood sugar, and inflammation.
 Cortisol plays a central role in the body's fight-or-flight response, helping to mobilize energy reserves and suppress non-essential functions during challenging situations.

-Still, chronic elevation of cortisol levels can have detrimental effects.
+That said, chronic elevation of cortisol levels can have detrimental effects.
 Prolonged stress leads to sustained cortisol release, which may result in weight gain, hypertension, and a weakened immune system.
 Disorders such as Cushing's syndrome, caused by excessive cortisol production, and Addison's disease, characterized by cortisol deficiency, illustrate the delicate balance required for this hormone.

 Scientific Explanation of Steroid Function